-Common hip problems we treat include:
+Hip problems we treat

-- Arthritis.
+Arthritis.
 Arthritis is a common cause of hip pain.
 In its most typical form, it wears away the cushioning cartilage of your joints.
 That can lead to bone-on-bone hip pain.

-- Hip fractures.
+Hip fractures.
 Mending a fracture often requires surgery.
 But if that's not an option for you, we can also take steps to stabilize the hip while you heal.

-- Hip impingement.
+Hip impingement.
 Bony growths, called spurs, may damage tissues and cartilage, making it painful to move the hip.
 If nonsurgical treatments don't help, a minimally invasive surgery called arthroscopy can reshape the spurs to relieve pain.

-- Loose bone fragments or cartilage.
+Loose bone fragments or cartilage.
 Arthroscopy can also be used to help diagnose and treat loose fragments of bone and cartilage moving around within a joint.

 When a hip is severely damaged, one option may be total hip replacement.
 With this surgery, the damaged hip joint is replaced with an artificial one made of plastic, ceramic or metal.

-Make an appointment
+Make an appointment with a hip specialist

 Don't let a painful hip stop you from enjoying your life.
-Call Great Plains Orthopaedics at 308.568.3800 for a consultation.
+Call Great Plains Health Orthopaedics at 308.568.3800 for a consultation.